Quick Stats

 - Andrea Messina - Florida School Board Association

 The Board of Directors is composed of up to 17 individuals elected by the membership, with at least three-fourths serving as chief executives of member education foundations.
-An Executive Committee, including officers and five members-at-large, governs the organization and directs activities on behalf of all member foundations.
+An Executive Committee, including officers and five members-at-large, governs the organisation and directs activities on behalf of all member foundations.

 Staff